eth-act/lighthouse/book/src/help_bn.md

 Usage: lighthouse beacon_node [OPTIONS] --execution-endpoint <EXECUTION-ENDPOINT>

 Options:
+      --activate-zkvm
+          Activates ZKVM execution proof mode.
+Enables the node to subscribe to the execution_proof gossip topic, receive and verify execution proofs from peers, and advertise zkVM support in its ENR for peer discovery.
+          Use --zkvm-generation-proof-types to specify which proof types this node should generate (optional - nodes can verify without generating).
       --auto-compact-db <auto-compact-db>
           Enable or disable automatic compaction of the database on finalization. [default: true]